AdaCore/learn/courses/intro-to-ada/chapters/more_about_types.rst

 In this example, we are defining a 32-bit fixed-point data type for our normalized range.
 When running the application, we notice that the upper bound is close to one, but not exact one.
-This is a typical effect of fixed-point data types --- you can find more details in this discussion about the `Q format <https://en.wikipedia.org/wiki/Q_(number_format)>`_.
+This is a typical effect of fixed-point data types |mdash| you can find more details in this discussion about the `Q format <https://en.wikipedia.org/wiki/Q_(number_format)>`_.
 We may also rewrite this code with an exact type definition: